Music of Belgium: Punk

 The most well-known Belgian punk bands are Chainsaw, The Kids ("Fascist Cops", "There will be no Next Time"), Janez Detd, Funeral Dress and Plastic Bertrand who had a worldwide hit with "Ça Plane Pour Moi" (1978).
+Lou Deprijck, the song's co-writer and producer, later also turned out to be the actual singer of the song.
+He previously already had international fame with his band Two Man Sound ("Charlie Brown", "Disco Samba").

 West Flanders was home to the "H8000" (pronounced "Hate-Thousand") underground hardcore punk scene during the 1990s.
 Bands within the scene took heavily from heavy metal, and followed straight edge and vegan lifestyles.
 Some bands helped to pioneer the development of metalcore and then later on melodic metalcore and deathcore.
 Some groups from the scene include Congress, Liar, Blindfold, Shortsight, Regression and Spirit of Youth.
 Good Life Recordings signed and released much of the music for the scene.

 Metal

 The most well-known Belgian metal bands include death metallers Aborted, Ostrogoth, Killer, Emeth, Fractured Insanity, Warbeast Remains and Serial Butcher, grindcore quartet Leng Tch'e, Agathocles, black metal bands Enthroned, Saille and Ancient Rites, folk metal band Ithilien, heavy metal band Channel Zero and melodic black/doom metal band Amenra.